MrToast99/neosmartblinds_ha/README.md

 4. You will be prompted for your Neo Smart Blinds app **Username (Email)** and **Password**.
 5. The integration will log in, discover your devices, and add them to Home Assistant.

+## How It Works

+This integration works by polling the official Neo Smart Blinds cloud API.

+* **Automatic Entity Setup:** After you log in, the integration automatically queries the cloud for your account details.
+It then creates Home Assistant cover and switch entities for all the blinds and schedules registered to your account.
+* **Cloud Requirement:** This integration **only** works with blinds that are already set up and connected in the Neo Smart Blinds app.
+It relies entirely on the cloud connection and does not support local-only control.

 ## Features

 ### Cover Controls